History

 Why were the Romans so powerful?

-Who were more successful the Anglo-Saxons or the Vikings?
+Who was more successful, the Anglo-Saxons or the Vikings?

 Can you walk like an Egyptian?